GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_access.md

     * `ARC_DEEP_CRAWL=NO`
     * `AWS_NO_SIGN_REQUEST=TRUE`

-Note: When adding COG files to ArcPro, select `no` when asked whether to build statistics for the layer
+Note: When adding COG files to ArcPro, select **No** when asked whether to build statistics for the layer

 If you encounter difficulty with any of these instructions, or with the COG files themselves, please contact us at earth.observation@ga.gov.au
 :::